Island Fire

-The Island Fire was a brush fire that broke out in the hills north and west of Avalon, located on Catalina Island, California from May 10 through May 15, 2007.
+The Island Fire was a brush fire that broke out in the hills north and west of Avalon, located on Catalina Island, California, United States, from May 10 through May 15, 2007.
 The fire burned 4750 acre of interior chaparral.
 The fire loomed large over the town of Avalon, but ultimately only one residence and six commercial structures were destroyed.

 The fire

 On May 10, 2007, a fire broke out in the hills north and west of Avalon.
 At least three structures burned including one residence, and 4750 acre of the Island were burned.
 Avalon City Councilman Scott Nelson said: "We've lost five or six small businesses in Falls Canyon and a construction company building in Birdpark Canyon."

 Nelson said about 100 firefighters were battling the blaze and that another 200 new recruits, arriving by hovercraft and Marine helicopters, were bedding down at the airport to work the day shift in the morning.
 Catalina Express was also running extra boats through the night to take people off the island.
 700 evacuees were reportedly at the Cesar E. Chavez center in Long Beach.